OnkelTem/osmcarto-docker/README.md

   * start: `dobi tiles-start`
   * stop: `dobi tiles-stop`

-You can browse to [http://localhost:6789](http://localhost:6789) to view the Kosmtik output.

-Tiles server receives requests on [http://localhost:8097](http://localhost:8097) which you can use as a base uri for [QGis](https://www.qgis.org) or other software.
+Browse to [http://localhost:6789](http://localhost:6789) to view the Kosmtik output.
+The tiles server receives requests on [http://localhost:8097](http://localhost:8097) which you can use as a base uri for [QGis](https://www.qgis.org) or other software.
 Also, opening this URL in browser will load simple page for viewing OSM map.

 ## Architecture